jdc20181/BeffsBrowser/README.md

 # Announcments

+**Krypto Browser**

+Introducing Krypto, a new version of BeffsBrowser, coming very soon!

 **Notice:**

 Development is suspended for approximately 5-12 weeks, as the visual studio file became corrupt and requires a rebuild.
 2.4.3.1 has been post poned until further notice.